 Stress in the ligament can be treated with Eucalyptus, Clove, White Fir, Marjoram and Lemongrass.
 Other essential oils that might be helpful are Vetiver, Thyme, Rosemary, Lavender, Helichrysum and Ginger.

 Marjoram and Lavender are the best essential oils you can use for swelling of the tendon.

 11. Muscle stress

-Whether caused due to physical stress, or emotional anxiety, Marjoram is your best choice for muscle stress.
-Helichrysum, Lavender, Peppermint, and Roman Chamomile are also useful.
+Whether caused due to physical stress or emotional anxiety, Marjoram is your best choice for muscle stress.
+Helichrysum, Lavender, Peppermint, and Roman Chamomile are also effective.